 This supplement is non-GMO, vegan, gluten-free, dairy-free, and has no binders or fillers in it.
-It provides mental and physical energy, and supports healthy blood, a healthy cardiovascular system, immunity, and a healthy stress response, making this B complex vitamin an essential nutrient for the body.
+It provides mental and physical energy and supports healthy blood, a healthy cardiovascular system, immunity, and healthy stress response, making this B complex vitamin an essential nutrient for the body.

 This is the best anxiety-fighting herbal supplement.
 Ashwagandha root is a strong herb that is known for its wide range of health benefits.
 This supplement promotes cognitive health, energy, a positive mood, stress reduction, physical vitality, and more.
 Ashwagandha has been extensively studied and proven to be able to boost your health.

 This supplement is considered to be an adaptogenic herb, meaning it increases your ability to adapt to stress on a daily basis.

 Ashwagandha is believed to help support your body’s ability to reduce the production of cortisol, which is known as the stress hormone.
 Ashwagandha has also been used to boost a healthy mood, which likely contributes to this herb’s stress-reducing abilities.